MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 ---
 title: Build apps for anonymous user
 author: v-sdhakshina
-description: In this article, learn how to build meeting apps for anonymous users. ms.topic: conceptual ms.author: v-sdhakshina ms.localizationpriority: medium
+description: In this article, learn how to test the experience delivered to the anonymous users in meeting apps with all admin settings. ms.topic: conceptual ms.author: v-sdhakshina ms.localizationpriority: medium